 Eric Staal is a Thunder Bay born, professional hockey player.
 The oldest of four hockey-playing brothers, Eric is a member of hockey’s exclusive Triple Gold Club: He won Olympic gold in 2010 and a World Championship in 2007 with Canada, and he helped the Carolina Hurricanes win the Stanley Cup in 2006.
 Staal spent a decade rewriting the Hurricanes record book.
 He would lead the Hurricanes in scoring eight times from 2006-15 and represent the franchise in four NHL All-Star Games.
-This season Eric played in 82 games for the Wild, scoring 28 goals to lead the Wild in goals and 65 points for the year.
-Eric also reached a milestone in his career with the Wild playing in his 1000 game which includes a total of 353 goals and 846 points.
+This past year, Eric played in all 82 games for the Wild, scoring 42 goals to lead the Wild in goals and 76 points for the year.
+Eric had a resurgence last year and now for his career totaling 1093 games and a total of 395 goals and 922 points.

-Jordan Staal is a Thunder Bay born, professional hockey player and an alternate captain of the Carolina Hurricanes.
+Jordan Staal is a Thunder Bay born, professional hockey player and a co captain of the Carolina Hurricanes.
 Jordan was selected second overall by the Pittsburgh Penguins in the 2006 NHL Entry Draft.
 During his time with Pittsburgh, Jordan set NHL records: he became the youngest player to score a hat- trick (18 yrs.), the youngest player to score two shorthanded goals (20 yrs.), and the youngest player to score on a penalty shot (18 yrs.).
-Jordan won the Stanley Cup with the Penguins in 2009.
-June 22, 2012, was a big day for Staal; he got married and was traded by the Pittsburgh Penguins to the Carolina Hurricanes.
-He has played 764 games scoring 187 goals and 436 points.
+Jordan won the Stanley Cup with the Penguins in 2009. traded by the Pittsburgh Penguins to the Carolina Hurricanes in 2012.
+He has played 843 career games scoring 206 goals and 482 points.

 Robert “Bobby” Orr, is a retired professional hockey player, widely acknowledged as one of the greatest hockey players of all time.
 Orr used his skating speed, scoring, and play-making abilities to revolutionize the position of defenceman.
 He played in the NHL for 12 seasons, starting with 10 with the Boston Bruins followed by two with the Chicago Blackhawks.
 As of today, Orr remains the only defenceman to have won the league scoring title with two Art Ross Trophies.
 He holds the record for most points and assists in a single season by a defenceman.
 Orr won a record eight consecutive Norris Trophies as the NHL’s best defenceman and three consecutive Hart Trophies as the league’s most valuable player (MVP).
 Orr was inducted into the Hockey Hall of Fame in 1979 at age 31, the youngest to be inducted at that time.
 Orr entered the player agent business in 1996 and today is president of the Orr Hockey Group agency.